 This keyboard has okay ergonomics.
 It has two incline settings, so you can find one that feels most comfortable for you to help alleviate typing fatigue to a degree.
 It lacks a wrist rest, though Ducky does sell wrist rests separately.
 There are four rubber strips on the underside that do a good job keeping the board from sliding around, and there are rubber pads under each incline foot position.

 This keyboard has full RGB backlighting with individually-lit keys, but the keycaps don't have shine-through legends.
 Some variants of this keyboard lack backlighting.
 There isn't any dedicated software, but you can adjust lighting settings directly on the board by following instructions in the user manual.
 There's a slightly pinkish hue when set to display white light only, but it isn't as noticeable in person as it is in the image above.
+If you want a hot-swappable keyboard with shine-through keycaps and customizable lighting effects, check out the NZXT Function.

 This keyboard has a standard USB-A to USB-C braided cable.
 Unfortunately, it retains some kinks from its packaging.